varuogm/Clerk-integration/README.md

-# This app is made for the learnign of clerk integration for a hackathon.
+# This app is made for the learnign of clerk integration .nothing else
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

  ##Getting Started